OutSystems/docs-support/src/release-notes/what-version.md

 ### Platform Server binaries

 In the OutSystems Cloud, this version will always be the same that's seen in Service Center.
-If in a self-managed instalation, you suspect there's any inconsistency, you can check the installed version of the Platform Server by accessing the server remotely and opening Configuration Tool.
+If, in a self-managed instalation, you suspect there's any inconsistency, you can check the installed version of the Platform Server by accessing the server remotely and opening Configuration Tool.
 Go to **Help** > **About** to see the version.

 ### Service Center